SondaSengupta/Code-Concepts/Intro_to_Programming_with_C#/Ch14-Classes.md

 - **static elements** are properties, fields, and methods within a class with the static keyword in front.
 The behavior is not dependent on the object state.
 - Normally, each created object will have its own copy of fields, methods, and properties and will not be able to access each other's elements.
 Objects have no way of sharing information.
 - Static elements of the class can be used without creating an object of the given class.
 If objects are created, then there will be one copy of these elements and these will be shared among all objects of its class.
+- Static elements and methods cannot access non-static elements because static elements deal on the class-level and do not "know" about individual data of objects.
+Thus, "this" keyword will error out on static methods.
+- Static properties can be accessed only through dot notation, applied to the name of the class in which they are declared.
+- When all the members are static, you can define a whole class as being static.
+If a class is static, it can have a static constructor in which the constructor is used only once when the object of a class is created or one of the members is accessed.

 ```C#
 using System;